HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/rpi/README.md

 ```

 If the Pi fails to install Node.js, it can be manually installed before installing Node-RED, and a useful and tested resource can be found [here](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js).

+Minor errors may occur during the installation process.
+They should be fixed by re-running the installation.

 ## FTDI Driver Configuration ##